-When conducting an E&S assessment of a dedicated transaction or service in the industrial agriculture and forestry sectors, the Group also considers the following criteria:
+When conducting an E&S assessment of a dedicated transaction or service in this sector, the Group also considers the following criteria:

-- Whether a soil management plan specific to the project has been developed. - Where applicable, whether an invasive species management plan specific to the project has been developed. - Where applicable, whether a Greenhouse gas emissions management plan, specific to the project, has been developed (including CO2, CH4 and N2O).
+• Whether a soil management plan specific to the project has been developed.

+- Where applicable, whether an invasive species management plan specific to the project has been developed. - Where applicable, whether a Greenhouse gas emissions management plan, specific to the project, has been developed (including CO2, CH4 and N2O).